xuri/excelize-doc/en/utils.md

 }]`, format))
 ```

-type: `maximum` - The `maximum` parameter is used to set the upper limiting value when the criteria is either `between` or `not between`.
+type: `maximum` - The `maximum` parameter is used to set the upper limiting value when the criteria are either `between` or `not between`.
 See the previous example.

 type: `average` - The `average` type is used to specify Office Excel's "Average" style conditional format: